How to get a dog to stop jumping. Try 10 tips for good behavior

 Make sure everyone knows how to respond

-When someone visits your home or meets your pup at the park, they may not know precisely how to respond when they jump or bark.
+When someone visits your home or meets your pup at the park, they may not know precisely how to respond when your pup jumps or barks.

 Prepare them ahead of time by explaining what behaviors are acceptable and which ones aren’t.
 This will give them an idea of what they should do (or not do) when interacting with your dog.